Dental Crowns Chicago Loop, IL

 Inlays and Onlays

 Inlays and onlays are cosmetic restorations that consist of porcelain or composite resin.
 Your dentist bonds inlays and onlays to damaged teeth that have multiple cusps, such as molars.
-An inlay remains inside the cusps, or outer edges, on top of the tooth, while an onlay extends over one or more of the cusps of the tooth.
-During a consultation, Dr. Brand or Dr. Stein will let you know if we can address your tooth damage with a dental crown, an inlay, or an onlay.
+An inlay remains inside the cusps or outer edges, on top of the tooth.
+While an onlay extends over one or more of the cusps of the tooth.

 Dental Crown FAQs